 Bird in Hand

-It’s not clear when the Bird in Hand public house was constructed or even started in business.
-The 1787 map of Church farm, which surrounds the location, shows an empty field where the pub now stands.
+It’s not clear precisely when the Bird in Hand public house was constructed or even when it started in business.
+The 1787 map of Church Farm, which surrounds the location, shows an empty field where the pub now stands.
 Robert Thurston, the first landlord we know about, was understood to be in post in 1794.
-If both of those records are accurate, the Bird in Hand would have been constructed in the six or seven years between the two dates.
-Regarding Landlords, some of the records are a bit fuzzy.
-Perhaps the following listing is as good as it’s going to get?
+If both of those records are accurate, the Bird in Hand must have been constructed between those two dates.

 In 1824, the Bird in Hand was one of about 30 public houses owned by the Cann & Clarke brewery in Wymondham.
 However, in 1862, Cann & Clarke put the Bird in Hand up for sale.

 The 1862 sale included a double cottage.
-This appears to be the current-day “Highfield” cottage, further along Church Road, then being occupied by John Copeman and Jeremiah Tompson.
+This appears to be the current day ‘Highfield’ cottage, further along Church Road, then occupied by John Copeman and Jeremiah Tompson.

 In due course, the Bird in Hand came under the Steward & Patteson brewery, in Norwich.

-One landlord (1888-1908), John Aves (once a shepherd) had a parallel career as a sheep-dipper.
-This involved him touring local farms with his specialist equipment and rinsing sheep in a tank containing seriously unpleasant compounds – probably including arsenic.
+One landlord (1888-1908), John Aves (once a shepherd) had a simultaneous career as a sheep-dipper.
+This involved him touring local farms with his specialist equipment and rinsing sheep in a tank which contained seriously unpleasant compounds – probably including arsenic.
 No reported sudden deaths (through poisoning!) have ever come to light among his public house customers so we must assume he regularly washed his hands.
-He was later joined by his son (also John) in the sheep-dipping trade and who eventually inherited this other business.
+He was later joined by his son (also John) in the sheep-dipping trade; John jnr eventually inherited the business.

 The Howletts – Simeon and his wife, May, between them enjoyed the longest period in charge.

-Betwen 1912 & 1925, Simeon had been an egg dealer and also grew fruit in his extensive back garden.
+Between 1912 & 1925, Simeon had been an egg dealer and also grew fruit in his four-acre garden in Ashwellthorpe Road – where he had been a tenant of Ann Bullimore

-Simeon got under way as pub landlord in 1927 – a job he held until hid death in 1957.
+Simeon became landlord at the Bird in Hand in 1927 – a job he held until his death in 1957.
 May took over and kept the pub until her own death in 1983.

-The games of Bowls and Darts had a strong village following with regular home and away matches around the area.
+The games of Bowls and Darts had a strong village following with regular home and away matches across the local area.
 The bowling green was at the rear of the pub where the modern kitchen and restaurant now stand.
+See more information about darts and bowls matches – with photographs – on the Village Sport page.

 By the 1960s, Steward & Patteson had become one of the largest non-metropolitan breweries in the country but were overcome by financial pressures and decided to partner with the Watneys brewery.
 Change continued and Watneys gained complete control.
 The last of the old Steward & Patteson brewing facilities, in Norwich, had been demolished by the mid-1970s.

 As a result of these ownership changes, the Bird in Hard had become a Watney Mann public house.
-However, the Bird in Hand was closed by Watney Mann in 1984, shortly after the death of its very long serving licensee, May Howlett.
+However, its closure was suddenly announced by Watney Mann, in 1984, very shortly after the death of its long-serving licensee, May Howlett.

 Within five years, new independent owners – (licensees 1989 – 2005), John and Carol Turner bought the old pub and brought it back to life with expanded premises and a much wider clientele.

-Whilst the bowls and darts matches never returned, steady investment resulted in the much enlarged Bird in Hand we know today, complete with its busy restaurant.
+Whilst the bowls* and darts competitions never returned, steady investment resulted in the much-enlarged Bird in Hand we know today, complete with its busy restaurant.
+The latter quickly established a reputation for excellent food across much of South Norfolk – and further afield.

-The present-day National Heritage List for England includes the Bird in Hand
+The National Heritage List for England includes the Bird in Hand

 Scroll to Top